putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “My orders were to provide you with armor,” the quartermaster said flipping through papers on a clipboard.
 “No rank insignia visible.
 Yeah, those Rebels go straight for the officers these days.”

 The lieutenant pulled him aside and in a low whisper said “I need an officer’s uniform.
 I’m an officer.
-I’m not going to go on patrol dressed like,” he paused, and said incredulously “… a stormtrooper.”
+I’m not going to go on patrol dressed like ....” he paused, and then finished incredulously “… a stormtrooper.”

 “Trust me, where you’re headed, you do.”
 He paused before adding, “sir.”
 He shoved the clipboard at him.
 “I got a lot of squads to equip today.
 Can you sign?”